-The Eden Landing Phase 2 Action Alternatives propose restoration, flood management, and recreation/ public access activities in the southern half of Eden Landing.
+The Eden Landing Phase 2 Action Alternatives propose restoration, flood management, and recreation/public access activities in the southern half of Eden Landing.
 Existing trails, trailheads, access points and viewing platforms in the surrounding areas that are not within the project area would remain unchanged; however, some existing trail facilities may be subject to temporary closure or relocation during project construction.

 The Action Alternatives focus on different restoration and flood risk management options: (1) restoring the entire area to predominantly tidal marsh; (2) restoring a mix of tidal marsh and managed ponds; and (3) a two-stage restoration that would restore the entirety of southern Eden Landing to tidal marsh with an adaptive management process.
 Three recreation and public access route options are evaluated within the context of the Action Alternatives.
+The Preferred Alternative, discussed in Chapter 6, selected a preferred trail alignment based on input from stakeholder comments provided on the Draft EIS/R.

 The proposed recreation and public access features would construct a segment of the Bay Trail spine through southern Eden Landing to close an existing gap in the Bay Trail.
-The recreation and public access to existing parks and trails by adding two local connector trails, and would also provide interpretive amenities.
-The new recreation and public access features to CDFW lands that would not occur without the project.
+The recreation and public access features in the Action Alternatives would provide access to existing parks and trails by adding two local connector trails, and would also provide interpretive amenities.
+The new recreation and public access facilities would provide public access to CDFW lands that would not occur without the project.